rcasalsfr/Master-thesis/README.md

 # Master-thesis
-The aim of this project is to identify immune cell trajectories and gene regulatory networks on a tumour microenvironment.
-Evaluating its performance.
+This project's goal is to identify immune cell trajectories and gene regulatory networks in a tumour microenvironment.
+Its performance is being evaluated.
-Moreover, another goal is to identify genes differentially expressed in order to characterise the trajectories and performing an enrichment analysis.
+Another goal is to find genes that are differentially expressed in order to characterise the trajectories and perform enrichment analysis.

-Code folder:
+Data was extracted from the GSE123813 repository.
+Only SCC patients samples were used.

+Folder containing code:
-It contains the preprocessing steps used following Seurat workflow.
+It includes the preprocessing steps used in the Seurat workflow.
-Comparison of inference trajectory methods using Dynverse and Monocle3.
+Dynverse and Monocle3 inference trajectory methods are compared.
-Enrichment analysis with clusterProfiler (included on Monocle's3 files).

-Dataset folder:
-It contains the processed data used in order to perform the analysis.
+ClusterProfiler (included in the Monocle3 files) is used for enrichment analysis.